DevExpress-Examples/mvvm-application-with-wpf-bars/Readme.md

 }
 ```

-<p><strong>Step 2.
-Creating Form for Person Entity.</strong><br /> In this step we create a view model for the Person entity by using the MVVM pattern - the PersonViewModel class.
-This class implements the interaction between the data model and UI.</p>
+## Step 2.
+Create a Form for Person Entity

+In this step we create a view model for the Person entity by using the MVVM pattern - the PersonViewModel class.
+This class implements the interaction between the data model and UI.

-<p>1.
-Create a base view-model class implementing the INotifyPropertyChanged interface</p>
+1. Create a base view-model class implementing the `INotifyPropertyChanged` interface:

 ```cs
 public class ViewModelBase : INotifyPropertyChanged {